cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 title: "Learning where you are looking at (in the browser)"
 date: 2018-09-03 21:42:23
 description: "How to train a neural network in the browser to predict where users are looking at"
+excerpt: >
+  Today, let’s talk about how to learn a complex computer vision problem right in the browser!
+Thanks to TensorFlow’s JavaScript Library, this is easy to realize.
+Instead of training our own model and serving it as a finished product, we will let the user collect their own data and then train the model right there, on the client machine.
+Absolutely no server is neccessary!
+(Updated 28 JUN 2019)
 categories: machine-learning
 permalink: learning-where-you-are-looking-at/
 tags: [machine-learning, computer-vision]
 disqus: true
 image: /assets/images/eye.jpg
 ---

+**Updated 28 JUN 2019:** Updated TFJS version to 1.1 (latest)

 Today, let's talk about how to learn a **complex computer vision problem right in the browser**!
 Thanks to [TensorFlow's JavaScript Library](https://js.tensorflow.org/), this is easy to realize.
 Instead of training our own model and serving it as a finished product, we will **let the user collect their own data** and then **train the model** right there, **on the client** machine. **Absolutely no server is neccessary!**

 Try out the complete project [here](https://cpury.github.io/lookie-lookie/).
 This requires a modern browser, a webcam, and a mouse.
 I did not have the time to tweak this to work on tablets/phones 😨.
 And of course, things get much harder when the camera is not stationary.